rohmishra/rohmishra/README.md

 - 🌐️ or visit me [on the web!](https://rmishra.me)
 - Find me on [Linkedin as rohmishra](https://www.linkedin.com/in/rohmishra)
 - btw, I use arch!
 - Operatons Analyst!
-Looking for a role as Platform Engineer or Full Stack Developer.
+Looking for a chang.
+If you or someone who you know is looking for someone with Platform Engineering experience, feel free to reach out!
 ---
 Hit me on mastodon [@rohmishra](https://noc.social/@rohmishra), twitter [@roh_mish](https://twitter.com/Roh_Mish) or on instagram [@_framedlife](https://www.instagram.com/_framedlife).